Who are refugees and displaced persons?

 How many refugees and displaced persons are there, and who makes up the majority of the refugee population?

-Right now there are nearly 60 million forcibly displaced people in the world, according to a June 2015 report by the United Nations refugee agency, UNHCR.
+Right now there are more than 60 million forcibly displaced people in the world, according to the United Nations refugee agency, UNHCR.
 Just over half were uprooted by conflicts in Syria, Afghanistan and Somalia.

 Half of all refugees are children.